 Charma reappeared with a different name and a less tragic origin after DC's 30th century was rebooted during the Zero Hour event of the mid-1990's.
 Her given name was now Mara Grace, and she was not enrolled in a strict girl's school, but a public academy where future Legionnaires Lyle Norg (Invisible Kid I) and Jacques Foccart (Invisible Kid II) were her classmates.
 Mara's mutant power emerged while in school, turning her skin color to pale yellow as before.
-She quickly learned that she could make any boy in the academy unconditionally love her and do anything she asked, and began calling herself "Charma" to reflect her power over them.
-In this continuity, Charma seemed to have a degree of control over her powers, so that she could turned them off when a female was present.
-However, her exotic appearance and revealing costume remained unchanged.
+She quickly learned that she could make any boy in the academy unconditionally love her and do anything she asked.
+She donned the same dominatrix costume that she wore in original continuity and began calling herself "Charma" to reflect her power over men.

 Major Story Arcs

 Battle With the Legion